-Each of the executive officers has available to them an automobile allowance and/or a reimbursement for mileage.
+Each of the executive officers has available to them a reimbursement for mileage.

 Employee Incentive Plans

 The HR & Governance Committee continues to review and assess its employee incentive plans which allocate cash bonuses and option grants to employees including executive officers, of the Corporation based on the achievement of certain personal and corporate performance goals.